Dram Shop Injury Lawyers Serving Rhode Island

 In the state of Rhode Island, any driver who is caught driving with a Blood Alcohol Concentration (BAC) of .08 or greater is criminally guilty of drunk driving.

-Dram Shop Laws in Rhode Island
+Dram Shop Laws in Providence

 R.I.
 Gen. Laws § 3-5-1 provides that a license is required for the manufacture, sale, and importation of alcohol.
 Restaurants, bars, liquor shops, breweries, and wineries must all have a license to sell alcohol or allow for alcohol consumption on their premises.